gillandsiphon/gillandsiphon.github.io/content/posts/claude-artifacts.md

 {{< figure src="/img/scrabble13.png" caption="Increase the black outer stroke on the tiles." >}}

 #### Spellcasting
+>Note: The vision input modality was not used in this or associated exercises.

 This exercise made visceral the importance of word choice while prompting.